apostrophecms/apostrophe-documentation/modules/apostrophe-widgets/index.md

 empty, for instance it is a rich text widget with no text or meaningful formatting so far.
 By default this method returns false, so the presence of any widget of this type means the area containing it is not considered empty.
+### getWidgetWrapperClasses(*widget*)
+override to add CSS classes to the outer wrapper div of the widget.
+### getWidgetClasses(*widget*)
+Override to add CSS classes to the div of the widget itself.
 ## API Routes
 ### POST /modules/apostrophe-widgets/modal
 A POST route to render `widgetEditor.html`. `data.label` and